How to Upcycle Your Wedding Items

 - Contact local hospitals or nursing homes to see if they will accept flower donations.
 In the Twin Cities, you can donate your flowers to Bluebirds and Blooms, which has already partnered with several nursing homes in the area, will repurpose your florals into special arrangements, and even sit with residents for some friendly conversation.

 - Dry your flowers/bouquets and turn them into stunning centerpieces in your home.
 You can also use the vases from your wedding to help decorate your home.
 One of my friends actually dried the petals from her wedding, put them in a shadowbox, and put the box on her vanity to remind her of her big day!
 (So cute!!)
+Don't want to learn to do it yourself?
+Check out Petals in Pressed.

 - Create a DIY coaster with dried and pressed flowers from your big day!